[Contents]

 ant, zebra, undefined, undefined, undefined, undefined

-If you specify LANGUAGE="JavaScript1.2"
+If you specify LANGUAGE="JavaScript1.2" in the <SCRIPT>

-creates a new array with a[0]=1
+tag, using new Array(1) creates a new array with a[0]=1.

 LANGUAGE="JavaScript1.2"

-sets the array's length to 1
+specification, new Array(1) sets the array's length to 1 and a[0]

-to undefined
+to undefined.

 The following example prints 1.
-Without LANGUAGE="JavaScript1.2"
+Without LANGUAGE="JavaScript1.2",

-it prints undefined
+it prints undefined.

 <SCRIPT LANGUAGE="JavaScript1.2"> a=new Array(1); document.write(a[0] + "<BR>"); </SCRIPT>